-Brighton Students’ Union is a dynamic student-led, not-for-profit charity, representing over 21,000 students studying on any one of the 5 University of Brighton campuses (in Brighton, Eastbourne and Hastings) or at one of our partner colleges ranging from Worthing in the west to Hastings in east.
+Brighton Students’ Union is a dynamic student-led, not-for-profit charity, representing over 19,000 students studying on any one of the 4 University of Brighton campuses (in Brighton and Eastbourne) or at one of our partner colleges ranging from Worthing in the west to Hastings in the east.
 Our mission is to improve student experience at the University of Brighton through the provision of excellent services, facilities and events.

 We are dedicated to ensuring students’ time at university is the amazing, life-changing experience it should be.
 We are led by students and work solely for our student members to offer them opportunities to have fun, find a voice, be empowered and get involved with a range of activities.